WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 > When `Auto download new version`, Nostr is only used for the signaling that a new version is available.

+> Wasabi does not connect to any 3rd party services, including Nostr, when Tor is disabled.

 ## Advanced Installation

 ### How do I compile Wasabi from source?